CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilercallback-objectsallocatedbyclass-method.md

 ## <a name="parameters"></a>Paramètres
  `cClassCount`
- [in] La taille de la `classIds` et `cObjects` tableaux.
+ [in] The size of the `classIds` and `cObjects` arrays.

  `classIds`
- [in] Tableau d’ID, où chaque ID spécifie une classe avec une ou plusieurs instances de classe.
+ [in] An array of class IDs, where each ID specifies a class with one or more instances.

  `cObjects`
- [in] Un tableau d’entiers, où chaque entier spécifie le nombre d’instances pour la classe correspondante dans le `classIds` tableau.
+ [in] An array of integers, where each integer specifies the number of instances for the corresponding class in the `classIds` array.

 ## <a name="remarks"></a>Notes
- Le `classIds` et `cObjects` tableaux sont des tableaux parallèles.
-Par exemple, `classIds[i]` et `cObjects[i]` référencent la même classe.
-Si aucune instance d’une classe n’a été créé depuis le dernier garbage collection, la classe est omise.
-Le `ObjectsAllocatedByClass` rappel ne signale pas les objets alloués dans le tas d’objets volumineux.
+ The `classIds` and `cObjects` arrays are parallel arrays.
+For example, `classIds[i]` and `cObjects[i]` reference the same class.
+If no instance of a class has been created since the previous garbage collection, the class is omitted.
+The `ObjectsAllocatedByClass` callback will not report objects allocated in the large object heap.

- Les nombres signalés par `ObjectsAllocatedByClass` ne sont que des estimations.
-Pour des nombres exacts, utilisez [ICorProfilerCallback::ObjectAllocated](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-objectallocated-method.md).
+ The numbers reported by `ObjectsAllocatedByClass` are only estimates.
+For exact counts, use [ICorProfilerCallback::ObjectAllocated](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-objectallocated-method.md).

- Le `classIds` tableau peut contenir une ou plusieurs entrées null si le correspondant `cObjects` tableau possède des types qui sont le déchargement.
+ The `classIds` array may contain one or more null entries if the corresponding `cObjects` array has types that are unloading.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib